Helicopter company in deadly NYC crash had faced debt lawsuits

 A cash-advance lender sued in February, saying the company had blocked repayments on a weeks-old loan and owed over $83,000.
 New York Helicopter hasn't yet filed a response in either case.

 Phones rang unanswered at the company's offices Friday.
-Someone who answered the phone Thursday night at owner Michael Roth's home told The Associated Press he wasn't commenting.
+A message seeking comment was left at owner Michael Roth's home, where someone who answered the phone Thursday night told The Associated Press that Roth wasn't commenting.
 He had told the New York Post he was bewildered and devastated by the crash.

 “This is horrific,” the newspaper quoted Roth as saying.
 “But you gotta remember something: These are machines, and they break.”